Pluralscan/Pluralscan/README.md

 **Architecture:**

-Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal)... all these are pretty much names for the same thing, and they all boil down to the dependency inversion principle: **high-level modules** (the domain) **MUST NOT** depend on **low-level** ones (the infrastructure)
+Pluralscan adopt a Monolith Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal) with Tactical DDD Patterns... all these are pretty much names for the same thing, and they all boil down to the dependency inversion principle: **high-level modules** (the domain) **MUST NOT** depend on **low-level** ones (the infrastructure).
+All those layers provides modules specific module according to bounded context.

 #### Domain

-Contains all the entities related to the business.
+The domain encapsulate a user or business concern that can be used to draw clear boundaries around features integration.

+- **Entity**: An entity is an object that has an independent identifier and a lifecycle.
+- **Aggregate**: An aggregate is a collection of one or more related entities.
+An aggregate has a root entity called the aggregate root.
+Aggregates can also contain references to other entities, but not the referenced entity metadata.
+It’s then up to the consuming services to call other services to synthesize the entity references.
+- **Value Object**: Value objects contain metadata related to a given entity; they’re also tied to the lifecycle of the given entity.
+- **Domain Events**:
+  - If you **dispatch the domain events right before committing the original transaction**, it is because you want the side effects of those events to be included in the same transaction.
+This recommandation is applicable according to the ORM transaction mecanisms used in a given domain.

 #### Application